 I particularly loved the distinction between the sources of sound and the definition of noise.
-Anthropophony is human made sounds, some we control and others we do not, and that is noise.
+Anthropophony is human made sounds, some we control and others we do not.
+The sounds we don’t have control over that create noise.
 These are the sounds that often grate on use and wear us down.
 It’s a nice explanation of why i found soundscapes such a fascinating source of material.

 The idea that the soundscape is worth protecting is really a new idea in the park service and how do we do that?… Whats does the soundscape sound like in a healthy Yosemite landscape.